Okounkov bodies and Seshadri constants: Okounkov bodies and Seshadri constants

-See \cite[Remark 5.5]{LM} for another relation between Okounkov bodies and Seshadri constants, though the relation is not written explicitly there.
-Note that the relation also holds for a birational graded linear series. \end{rem}
+\begin{rem} See \cite[Remark 5.5]{LM} for another relation between Okounkov bodies and Seshadri constants, though the relation is not written explicitly there.
+The relation also holds for a birational graded linear series. \end{rem}